truzo/tomango-2018/site/content/blog/cim-marketing-diploma-complete.md

 title: "CIM Marketing Diploma...complete!"
 author: "tom"
 date: 2016-09-26 16:08:19
-excerpt: There's a reason why a few of my blog posts for Tomango have been rather theory-based bits and pieces regarding marketing... blog/categories:
+description: There's a reason why a few of my blog posts for Tomango have been rather theory-based bits and pieces regarding marketing... blog/categories:
  - latest-news
 ---